 Madrid is a wonderful metropolis and a great place to start when traveling to Spain.
-If you check out a map of the country Madrid is pretty much in the center of the country, which means its a great place to get to and from everywhere else you might want to visit in Spain via train or airplane.
-It’s also easy to fly into from the States; therefore, I always suggest starting off you trip here.
-The museums are wonderful, the food is fabulous, the shopping is exceptional, its all good!
-However, keep in mind that this is a BIG CITY.
+If you check out a map of the country, Madrid is pretty much in the center of the country, which means it’s a great place to get to and from everywhere else you might want to visit in Spain via train or airplane.
+It’s also easy to fly into from the States; therefore, I always suggest starting off your trip here.
+The museums are wonderful, the food is fabulous, the shopping is exceptional — it’s all good!
+However, keep in mind that this is a BIG CITY — but this Madrid Travel Guide will help.
 You aren’t going to get that quaint Andaclusian vibes you find in smaller southern cities like Granada and Sevilla.
 Nonetheless, Madrid is Madrid.
 And Madrid is fabulous.

 With all that being said, because Madrid is such a huge city–it’s difficult to know where to go and what to do…I mean you can do so much here but my question was this: what can I do in Madrid to have a unique experience?
 I don’t want to feel like I am just dining and going out in NYC.
 I want a special experience.
 I searched online and one of my most favorite blogs of all time, Design Sponge, had a fabulous guide to Madrid by Kristen Bernardi, who lives in Madrid and has a ton of credentials.
 I took a ton of her recommendations and found her guide to be extremely helpful.
 My guide I am about to share with you will suck in comparison to hers; however, my guide is a “2 day trip to Madrid Guide,” so just look at it that way.
 Got it?

 First off, let’s discuss Food and Drink.
 This is a food blog anyway!